 From 9 December 2017, the Marriage Act 1961 recognises existing and future marriages solemnised outside Australia where the marriage is registered and valid under the law of that country.

-Visit the federal Attorney-General’s Department for more information.
+Visit the Australian Attorney-General’s Department for more information.

 We can also help you with information about: